 As you might know, while modular aluminum extrusion systems look alike, they are not always interchangeable.
 More than one person has been caught off guard assuming the parts were “swappable” but no, it is like swapping a Camaro’s transmission into a Mustang.
 It’s doable but not very easy.

 Among the companies providing complete modular aluminum extrusion systems are names like 8020 (duh- right), Parker IPS, ITEM, Maytec, MK Systems, Bosch Rexroth, and many others.
 All those brands have good products and come from reputable companies.

 Getting back to “that 8020 stuff”.
 That name is common for the material, like a generic use of Kleenex for all facial tissue.
-It is easier to say “that 8020 stuff” instead of modular aluminum extrusion, or t-slotted framing or t-strut or who-knows-what-happens-to-be-a-catchy-name that is easy to say and easy to remember.
+It is easier to say “that 8020 stuff” instead of modular aluminum extrusion, t-slotted framing, t-strut, or who-knows-what-happens-to-be-a-catchy-name that is easy to say and easy to remember.

 Whatever brand you choose to use, the modular aluminum extrusion system is an alternative to steel, pipe, or wood to build industrial structures ranging from mild to wild.
 None of those construction materials are 100% perfect for all uses as each of them has strengths and weaknesses.
 It boils down to picking the right tool for the job at hand.
 Experience is your best method for picking the proper material.

-If you would like some help with “that 8020 stuff”, give us a call.
-FlexMation knows a thing or two about modular framing systems and we speak fluent “framing”.
+If you would like some help with “that 8020 stuff”, give us a call at 952-898-1311.
+At FlexMation, we’re experts on modular framing systems and we speak fluent “framing”.
 With us, you have access to an extensive inventory of extrusions and hardware, can get extrusions cut to length, or have us design and build a complete assembly for you.
 Reach out, tell us about the project you envision and let us help bring your vision to life.